 For the cases when the operating leverage factor is negative:

-Change in sales < 0means that your company is making more profits by selling less.
+A and a means that your company is making more profits by selling less.
 We recommend you analyze its inventory turnover and cash conversion cycle for a better business understanding.

-Change in sales > 0refers to a decrease in profitability.
+A and a refers to a decrease in profitability.
 It is wise to start reviewing the cash generation by operations and the consequently free cash flow.
 In any case, be wary of all the businesses that have a high operating leverage ratio.

 Operating leverage vs. financial leverage

 Financial and operating leverage are two of the most critical leverages for a business.
 Besides, they are related because earnings from operations can be boosted by financing; meanwhile, debt will eventually be paid back by those increased earnings.
 Thus, investors need to measure the impact of both kinds of leverages.

 For the particular case of the financial one, our handy return of invested capital calculator can measure its influence on the business returns.